Skip to main content

 Currently, SBC operates a mixed fleet of more than 100 vehicles consisting of large goods vehicles, vans, tractors, mowers, road sweepers, plant, and small utility vehicles.

-Heavy-duty vehicles account for about 63.4% of the total SBC fleet emissions, with refuse freighters as particularly dominant (due to high mileage and high fuel consumption).
+Heavy-duty vehicles accounted for about 63.4% of the total SBC fleet emissions, with refuse freighters as particularly dominant (due to high mileage and high fuel consumption).
 According to the UK Government, refuse collection vehicles (RCVs) often generate a considerable proportion of local authority’s fleet emissions, so this is a shared challenge across the country.

 SBC Fleet - Total annual CO2e emissions per type of vehicle (2023)